Lumosylva/Nilotica/README_EN.md

 ------

+**This project is still under development, please do not use it in a real production environment. **

 ### **1. Introduction**

 This project is based on [vnpy](https://github.com/vnpy/vnpy) and [vnpy_ctp](https://github.com/vnpy/vnpy_ctp).
 As an open source quantitative trading platform development framework, vnpy provides all-round support for strategy design and transaction execution with rich components and flexible architecture; vnpy_ctp is deeply connected to the domestic futures market to ensure accurate transmission of trading signals and efficient and smooth transaction execution.